stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

 ![powerbi-version]({{site.baseurl}}/img/post/powerbi-version.png)

 #### Step 3: Download ODAC Installation File
 The installation file can be downloaded from [ODAC download](https://www.oracle.com/database/technologies/odac-downloads.html) page.
-In my case, I have downloaded `ODAC122011_x64.zip `under the **64-bit ODAC 12.2c Release 1 (12.2.0.1.1) for Windows x64** section.
+In my case, I have downloaded `ODAC122011_x64.zip` from the **64-bit ODAC 12.2c Release 1 (12.2.0.1.1) for Windows x64** section.

 #### Step 4: Install ODAC
 Unzip the downloaded file and double-click on the `setup.exe` in the unzipped folder to start the installation process: